seancarmody/Protovis-Loader/readme.txt

 Here is an example:

 	[pvis src="/scripts/pv/my-chart.js" img="images/fail.png"]My caption[/pvis]

+Attributes:
-src specifies the location of the protovis script img specifes the URL of an image to display instead if scripts are blocked alt speficies image alternative text
+* src: specifies the location of the protovis script
+* img specifes the URL of an image to display instead if scripts are blocked
+* alt speficies image alternative text

-text between the tags will be set as a caption
+Text between the tags will be set as a caption

-= Is there any CSS control possible =
+= Can I specifiy  any CSS? =

 Not yet.